dantunesd/customer-favorite-products/README.md

 - `NPM + Nodejs 14.16`

-P.S.: if you have nvm installed in your machine, just run `nvm install` command to get the correct `NodeJs` version.
+Note: if you have nvm installed in your machine, just run `nvm install` command to get the correct `NodeJs` version.

 ---